jundalisay/superb/content/en/superphysics/principles/chapter-11.md

 ## The Original Dialectics, Based on the Nature of Things

 The Dialectics of Socrates, or David Hume's science of man, is a system of analysis based on the invisible metaphysical True Nature or Dharma or Tao* of anything that exists in reality.

+Problems begin when something does not keep in line with its nature.
+For example:
-Its goal is to solve real, visible problems in order to keep up with that invisible nature, dharma, or tao.
-Or rather, problems crop up when one goes against that dharma or tao.
-For example, loading a pickup truck with 2 tons of load when it was only designed for 1 ton will cause problems.
+- loading a pickup truck with 2 tons when it was only designed for 1 ton will cause problems
+- eating too much too fast will lead to stomach problems
+- installing an app that requires 2GB RAM on a device with only 1GB RAM will lead to errors

+Superphysics aims to solve real-world problems by:
+- finding the true nature, dharma, or tao of the elemens of the problem
+- tracing the events or circumstances that caused those elements to veer off of its nature
+- suggest ways to get back to that 'natural' or proper state

 ![Socrates' profile](/covers/socrates.jpg)